What is Modern Slavery

 - physically constrained or has restrictions placed on his/her freedom of movement.

 Contemporary slavery takes various forms and affects people of all ages, gender and races.
-There are no typical victims of slavery – victims can be men, women and children of all ages and cut across the population.
-But mostly affects the vulnerable, minority or socially excluded groups.
+There is no typical victim of slavery – victims can be men, women and children of all ages and cut across the population.
+But it is normally more prevalent amongst the most vulnerable, minority or socially excluded groups.

-More information on Modern Slavery can be found on the Modern Slavery Helpline website or you can download the Home Office guidance Modern Slavery Awareness and Victim Identification
+More information on Modern Slavery can be found on the Modern Slavery website

 Types of Modern Slavery